argus-authz/argus-documentation/source/misc/configuration_with_yaim.rst

 .. warning::

-    As of UMD 4.0, YAIM is no longer supported to configure Argus.
+    As of UMD 4.0, and in particular on CENTOS 7 YAIM is no longer supported to configure Argus.
-    This page is kept for old Argus versions only.

 The ``ARGUS_server`` node type is available to configure the Argus